 Conducting your own investigative work brings together tangible solutions into abstract issues.

-The more you’re able to see things from your partner’s perspective and understand the underlining source that keeps them away from performing well, the better your relationship with them inevitably becomes.
+Therefore, the more you’re able to see things from your lower-tier partners’ perspective and understand the underlining source that keeps them away from performing well, the better your relationship with them inevitably becomes.